fangchih/gmail-draft-merger/README.md

 # gmail-draft-merger
-A email merger via the gmail draft message
+A email merger tool by using the gmail draft message.

 ## Install